Picovoice/porcupine/binding/react-native/README.md

     [0.25, 0.6]);
 ```

-Once you have instaiated a Porcupine manager, you can start audio capture and wake word detection by calling:
+Once you have instantiated a PorcupineManager, you can start audio capture and wake word detection by calling:

 ```javascript
 this._porcupineManager.start();